psyriccio/dark-one-ethereal-ui/README.md

 This is the most important change.
 I usually do horizontal and vertical split programming workflow as inherited from when I was using Vim, and tab bar takes too much space on vertical stacking alignment.
 Not only more space gained, overall the screen looks less "bulky" too.

 The original height I believe was designed to be easily clicked on.
 But if you rely on shortcut keys it will not be a problem.
-Plus if you do split pane, you might not need a staking tabs anyway.
+Plus if you do split pane, you might not need a stacking tabs anyway.
 The tab acts like file name indicator for each pane.
 Smaller tabs makes horizontal splitter looks more like one thin line.

 There is a problem with characters with tail like g or q that goes out of the tab, but I think the trade off worths it because I have no problem guessing name of files.
 Also tab with icon like Settings will be overflowed badly, but I rarely open Settings when I am working so that's fine.